 *Update on Flyer* Sadly on November 25th, 2020, we had to say goodbye to our sweet old man.
 He was suffering from an auto-immune disease that caused him great pain in his legs and feet.
 Flyer will forever be in our hearts.

 This gentle giant is a 23-year-old Palomino Quarter Horse who was ridden hard and put away wet.
 Because of that, he is full of arthritis and can no longer be ridden.
-We are working with Drew to learn ground manners and good behavior so he will have a good chance at finding his forever home.
+We are working with Drew to learn ground manners and good behavior so he will have a fair chance at finding his forever home.

 Echo Ranch Founder/Founding Board Member